All Episodes

 The numbers right now are not looking favorable for the Republicans.

-They need a massive surge on election day because as you're hearing nationally that this is the biggest turnout, and it's like a general election turnout.
+They need a massive surge on Election Day because as you're hearing nationally that this is the biggest turnout and it's like a general election turnout.

 It's not.

-These guys need a massive turnout on election day in order to overtake their democratic opponents.
+These guys need a massive turnout on Election Day in order to overtake their Democratic opponents.

 Otherwise, they won't win.

-2.3 million have already voted uh to your point uh in early voting uh that is behind uh the general election, but Craig Kashishkin, I just wonder will the president's appearance there next week at a rally, does he have to almost do what he did in Pennsylvania perhaps uh a few days before the election where he would hold five rallies in one day throughout the state just to show uh that that he absolutely wants to win that state,
+But Craig Koshishkian, I just wonder, will the president's appearance there next week at a rally, does he have to almost do what he did in Pennsylvania, perhaps a few days before the election, where he would hold five rallies in one day throughout the state just to show that he absolutely wants to win that state?

 It's a great question.